 - 2018 Deduction Limit = $1,000,000 (one million dollars)

 - 2018 Spending Cap on Equipment Purchases = $2,500,000

 Section 179 is a tax code created to help businesses:

-All you need to do is buy (or finance/lease) the equipment, and use a special IRS form.
-That’s it.
-Details here.
+All you need to do is buy, finance or lease equipment for your business and use a special IRS form.

 Section 179 must be used by the end of the year:

 - To qualify for a Section 179 deduction, the equipment must have been purchased (or leased/financed) and placed into service by midnight, December 31st of the year you are taking the deduction for.

 Section 179 can change from year to year:

 - For the past several years, Congress has raised the deduction limit, let higher limits expire, then raised them again.
 The various tax and stimulus acts have also affected Section 179 over the years.